November 11th

 Meaning of the subhAShita:

-Gives to the deserving, inspired by noble qualities (in others), shares with kin, knowledgeable in the scriptures, courageous on the battlefield - such a person is called a man.
+Gives to the deserving, inspired by noble qualities (in others), shares with kin, knowledgeable in the scriptures, courageous on the battlefield—such a person is called a man.

 Commentary:

-The true measure of a man lies not in the power he holds, but in what he chooses to do with it.
+The true measure of man lies not in the power he holds, but in what he chooses to do with it.
 These are the characteristics that make a man a gentleman.

 In giving, we receive far more than we give away.
 Sharing with our kin not only creates abundance, but it reveals the heart of a compassionate spirit.
 The more we share, the more we find ourselves enriched—by both the world and the depths of our own humanity.